jhlagado/monty/ideas.md

 # Ideas

+#August

+/al - array length
+/sl - string length
+/as - might be the array size in bytes?

+#July

 all print statements should have the option to print to the output or to a string.
 It should probably be limited to a string of 255 chars other wise it might go rogue and wipe memory.